C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/README.md

 Vocabulary (controlled) is the set of terminology that provides unique identification and definition of datum.

 CRIPT provide an expert curated vocabulary for polymer data.
-Contributors are highly encouraged to stick to the official vocabulary as it is key to ensure data uniformity.
+Contributors are highly encouraged to stick to the official vocabulary when possible, as it ensures data uniformity.
 Data uniformity is necessary for successful exchange information, search, and data retrieval.

 CRIPT recognizes that vocabulary may not cover all polymer data that contributors desire to add to the database, thus